-Hand-operated device especially useful for crushing bone and tooth samples.
+Hand-operated pulverizer is especially useful for crushing bone and tooth samples.

 A compact, low cost screw-press primarily designed to pulverize 50-500mg of hard, brittle material such as bone or teeth.
 The sample is inserted into in the pre-chilled pulverizer 'nut' and then crushed by manually screwing together two screw plungers.
-Fresh, deformable tissue can also be pulverized, but the sample must be first made hard and brittle by freezing in liquid nitrogen.
 The end result is a sample crushed to a powder.
-The device is often used as a preliminary step in processing a sample for subsequent cell homogenization and extraction.
-For cryo-pulverization of larger and/or multiple samples of soft or elastic tissue, see the BioPulverizer.

-- The MicroCryoCrusher consists of a oversized nut and two knobs containing threaded plungers, one long and the other short.
+- The MicroCryoCrusher consists of an oversized nut and two knobs having threaded "plungers", one long and the other short.

-- Precool the MicroCryoCrusher metal parts in liquid nitrogen.
-Thread the short plunger 1/2 way into the Nut.
-Place prefrozen sample into the other end of the nut and screw the longer plunger all the way in.
-The large mass of the cold stainless steel nut will give you ample time to complete step 3 without adding additional liq.N2 for cooling.
+- Pre-cool the MicroCryoCrusher metal parts in liquid nitrogen.
+Screw the short plunger 1/2 way into the Nut.
+Place the pre-frozen sample into the other end of the nut and screw the longer plunger all the way in.
+The large mass of the cold stainless steel nut should provide ample time to complete step 3 without additional liq.N2 for cooling.

-- Hand tighten the plunger knobs to compact and crush the tissue sample.
+- Hand-tighten both plunger knobs to compact and crush the tissue sample.
 Do not use tools to tighten.
 Occasionally some bone splinters may remain uncrushed.
-Loosen one of the plungers, rap the MicroCryoCrusher on the bench to reposition the bone material and retighten the plunger 3-4 times.
+Loosen, but do not remove, one of the plungers, rap the MicroCryoCrusher on the bench to reposition the bone material and retighten.
+Repeat 3-4 times.

-- Remove the short threaded plunger (marked with green) and expel the pellet of compacted, pulverized bone by screwing down the long screw plunger.
+- Remove the short threaded plunger (marked with green) and expel the pellet of compacted, pulverized bone by screwing the long threaded plunger further into the nut.

 - Proceed to the next step of homogenization or extraction promptly.
 Powdered tissue exposed to room temperature thaws rapidly.

-** This is a protocol for biological samples that are soft, oily, bendable or compressible.
-Naturally Brittle samples that can be shattered with a hammer (e.g., teeth, dryed bone) do not require freezing in liq.N2.
+** This protocol is for biological samples that are soft, oily, or compressible.
+Naturally Brittle samples that can be shattered with a hammer (e.g., teeth, dried bone) do not require freezing with liquid nitrogen.

-For information on the origin and use of this device, see Preparation of Bone Samples for DNA Extraction: A Nuts and Bolt Approach, M.G.
+For the origin and use of this device, see Preparation of Bone Samples for DNA Extraction: A Nuts and Bolt Approach, M.G.
 Thomas and L.J.
 Moore, BioTechniques, Vol.22, p.402 (1997).

 - Stainless steel (type 316) and 3 inch dia. phenolic plastic knobs